 - accessibility reports prepared under the AODA

-- public information programs to support and educate people and organizations
+- public information programs to support and educate people and organizations about the Act

 - anything else about the Act that the minister directs.

 A majority of the Council’s members are people with disabilities.